papadeltasierra/hc12x/docs/project.md

 - Attempt to create a standard framework that can be used to extend the [HC-12] for other functions using whatever functions of the [4463] your project requires.

 ## Hardware Requirements
+- An [STM8S-DISCOVERY kit with STM8S105C6 MCU](stm8s-discovery) is being used for initial development of the software.
-- An [HC-12]
+- An [HC-12] will be the final target board
-- A suitable USB-TTL serial port device
+- A suitable USB-TTL serial port device is required for serial communications to the boards
-- ??? aka _Blue Pill_
+- An STM32F103C8T6 aka _Blue Pill_ might be used at some point.

 ## Software Requirements
-- [HC-12] firmware extractor i.e. [rumpeltux/hc12]
+- [HC-12] firmware extractor i.e. [rumpeltux/hc12]; this will be attempted but given my board might be a clone, it might not work!
 - [ST Visual Programmer STM8]
 - An alternative is the older [STM8 IDE]
 - [STM8] software library
 - Silicon Labs [WDS] (Wireless Development Suite)
-- Silicon Micro WMBUS package ?????
-- [Ghidra] _A software reverse engineering (SRE) suite of tools developed by NSA's Research Directorate in support of the Cybersecurity mission_ if yuo wish to reverse engineer the firmware
+- [Ghidra] _A software reverse engineering (SRE) suite of tools developed by NSA's Research Directorate in support of the Cybersecurity mission_ if you wish to reverse engineer the firmware
     - [esaulenka/ghidra_STM8] is required to allow [Ghidra] to understand the STM8 byte code

 ### Installling the older [STM8 IDE]